ecochran76/google-doc-backup/README.md

 - **Long Path Support (Windows):**
   Handles file paths longer than 260 characters by automatically prepending the Windows extended-length prefix.

+- **Standalone Apps Script Backup:**
+  - Back up your standalone Google Apps Script projects using CLASP.
+  - A dedicated `AppScript` folder is created in your backup directory, with each script project placed in its own subfolder.
+  - If a project’s subfolder is new or missing the CLASP configuration file (`.clasp.json`), the tool performs an initial clone from that subfolder.
+  - If the subfolder already exists and contains a `.clasp.json` file, the tool executes a pull to update the project.
+  - Use the `--no-scripts` flag to suppress standalone script backups.

 ## Installation

 1. **Clone the Repository:**